How Does a Chainsaw Brake Work? Explained

 2. Brake Pad

-The brake pad is a friction material that presses against the chainsaw’s chain.
-It is connected to the brake lever and is designed to stop the chain’s rotation effectively.
+The brake pad is a friction material that is pressed against the chain sprocket when the brake lever is activated.
+This friction generates heat and slows down the chain’s rotation.

 1.